Few-Shot Image Quality Assessment via Adaptation of Vision-Language Models: Introduction

+However, as shown in Tab.~\ref{data-efficient}, the direct application of the prompt tuning method CoOp~\cite{zhou2022learning} to IQA yields minimal improvement over simple linear probing on the CLIP image encoder, falling short of the expected benefits seen in high-level vision tasks.
+We attribute this limitation to a fundamental mismatch between CLIP's pretraining objectives and the specific requirements of IQA tasks.
+CLIP is pretrained to align text and images in a shared semantic space, with a focus on high-level semantics such as objects and scenes.
+In contrast, IQA demands fine-grained sensitivity to low-level distortion cues—an ability in which CLIP is relatively deficient~\cite{LIQE,luo2023}.
+This discrepancy introduces two key challenges when applying prompt tuning to IQA tasks:

+\textbf{(1)} \textbf{Sensitivity to Initialization:} During prompt tuning, with CLIP’s parameters frozen and limited sensitivity to distortions, the model depends heavily on the learned prompts for quality assessment.
+Different prompt initializations lead to distinct optimization directions~\cite{lester2021power}, which may steer optimization toward features less relevant to quality, causing significant performance variability.
+As shown in Fig.~\ref{fig2}, the average SRCC fluctuates considerably across different random initializations, requiring careful tuning for each IQA scenario and limiting the model’s adaptability.

-Despite the clear improvements in downstream task performance, prompt tuning for small labeled data generalization in IQA still faces two major limitations: (1) \textbf{Sensitivity to Initialization:} The performance of soft prompts is highly dependent on their initial settings, especially when training samples are limited.
-As shown in Fig.~\ref{fig2}, there is a significant variation in the average SRCC performance across different initializations, necessitating careful tuning for each new IQA scenario, thereby limiting rapid adaptation.
-(2) \textbf{Reduced Generalization:} The CLIP encoder is designed for semantic content (e.g., identifying cats or dogs) rather than image quality attributes (e.g., noise or sharpness).
-When fine-tuned with a small sample size, the model tends to overfit to spurious correlations (such as semantic noise) rather than true image quality.
-As illustrated in Fig.~\ref{fig1}, when the CLIP encoder is fine-tuned on a limited dataset, the latent space contains many instances (black dots) that confidently and accurately predict image semantics (with confidence levels above 0.8) but fail to correctly assess image quality.
+\textbf{(2)} \textbf{Overfitting from Semantic Bias:} Due to CLIP’s inherent reliance on semantic information, fine-tuning with a small sample size often leads to overfitting, where the model learns spurious correlations (e.g., over-reliance on semantic features to infer quality~\cite{qfm-iqm,babu2023no}) rather than true image quality indicators, which degrades IQA performance.
+As illustrated in Fig.~\ref{fig1}, when the CLIP encoder is fine-tuned on a limited dataset, the latent space contains many instances (black dots) that confidently and accurately predict image semantics (with confidence levels above 0.8) but fail to reliably assess image quality.